OpenFreeEnergy/konnektor/docs/guide/network_planner.rst

 In both, each candidate edge is represented by an ``AtomMapping``, the common substructure between the two ligands.
 An ``AtomMappingScorer`` (any function that takes an ``AtomMapping`` and returns a float in [0,1]) assigns an edge weight proportional to the expected difficulty of that transformation.
 The planner then combines those scores with a graph-construction algorithm to choose which edges make up the network.
-The planners differ only in which edges they keep.

 Network Generators
 __________________